 We have extensive experience in large-scale variant calling and interpretation through being active members of the 1000 Genomes Consortium, especially in the analysis working group and the structural variant (SV) and functional interpretation (FIG) subgroups of the consortium where the majority of the variant calling tools were developed, deployed and interpreted [18, 19, 20].
 We have already developed a prototype pipeline for calling germline and somatic variants.
-We will use the Genome Analysis Toolkit (GATK)[21] to call germline SNPs and INDELS.We will map raw FASTQ files of each sample to the hg19 reference genome using bwa-mem algorithm with default parameters to generate BAM files.
+We will use the Genome Analysis Toolkit (GATK)[21] to call germline SNPs and INDELS.
+We use parmaters consistent with those used in TCGA.[[add ref]] We will map raw FASTQ files of each sample to the hg19 reference genome using bwa-mem algorithm with default parameters to generate BAM files.
 These bam files will be further processed to sort and mark duplicates reads before calling variants.

 We will follow GATK best practices [21] to generate initial raw variant call sets using GATK haplotype caller.
 We will filter these initial call sets by running GATK variant recalibration tool.
 The filtering strategy based on variant recalibration method uses a continuous adaptive error model.
-The adaptive error model takes into account the relationship between annotation of each variant (Quality score, mapping quality, strandedness & allele info) and the probability of it being a true positive instead of a sequencing artifact.
-Furthermore, we will exclude any filtered variant, which falls in low mappability region of the genome.
+The adaptive error model takes into account the relationship between annotation of each variant (Quality score, mapping quality, strandedness and allele information) and the probability of it being a true positive instead of a sequencing artifact.
+Furthermore, we will exclude any filtered variant, which falls in a low mappability region of the genome.
 In addition, we will utilize MuTect [22] and Strelka [23] to call somatic SNVs and INDELs, respectively.

-Structural variations (SVs) are important contributors to human polymorphism, have functional impact and are often implicated in various diseases including cancer.
+Structural variations (SVs) are important contributors to human polymorphism, have great functional impact and are often implicated in various diseases including cancer.
 We have developed a number of SV calling algorithms, including BreakSeq [24], which compares raw reads with a breakpoint library (junction mapping) , CNVnator, which measures read depth[25], AGE, which refines local alignment [26], and PEMer, which uses paired ends [27].
-We have also developed array-based approaches [28] and a sequencing-based bayesian model [29].
+We have also developed array-based approaches [28] and a sequencing-based Bayesian model [29].
 Furthermore, we have intensively studied the distinct features of SVs originated from different mechanisms.
 This indicates specific creation processes and potentially divergent functional impacts [30, 31].
 We will perform extensive molecular characterization of germline and somatic SVs in these cancer samples.
 We will run CNVnator to identify germline and somatic copy number variations in each cancer samples.
 We will apply CREST [32] to generate germline and somatic large structural variations including large deletions, insertion, inversion, intra & inter-chromosomal translocations.
 Furthermore, we will run our BreakSeq tool to decipher the underlying mechanism of somatic and germline SV formation.

-D-1-d Deliverables

-In this aim, we will generate an extensive catalogue of germline and somatic variants including SNPs, INDELs and large structural variation for the kidney cancer observed in African-American ccRCC.
+C-1-d Deliverables: In this aim, we will generate an extensive catalogue of germline and somatic variants including SNPs, INDELs and large SVs for African-American ccRCC cases.
 This will be done consistently with the methodology already used in the TCGA, so this catalogue can be used conjunction with TCGA kidney cancer genomic variant datasets to serve as an excellent comparison for the identification of genomic aberrations, associated with racial disparity observed in the emergence of kidney cancer.

-D2 Approach Aim 2 - Assemble a catalog of somatic & germline mutations relevant to kidney cancer & prioritize regions with greatest impact
+We plan to make our sequencing data available via dbGAP (see data dissemination plan).

+Aim 2: To assemble a set of coding and non-coding regions associated with kidney cancer, both in terms of somatic and germline alterations.